pzakeri22/redditapp/README.md

 ## Launch

-To launch this app, visit https://myredditminimal.netlify.app/ If you identify any issues, please feel free to contact me on p.zakeri22@hotmail.com.
+To launch this app, please visit https://myredditminimal.netlify.app/.
+If you identify any issues, feel free to contact me on p.zakeri22@hotmail.com.